Workride Max Overview (Welcome, Process, Considerations, Quick Start)

 Some employers may implement a price guidance, with anything above $X,XXX requiring their manager's approval as an example.

-Registration: Use the Organisation password (provided in the onboarding email) to sign up at the Workride website.
+Registration: Use the company password (provided in the onboarding email) to sign up at the Workride website.

 Agreement Process: An email will confirm your selection and include the Lease and Salary Sacrifice Agreements for you to e-sign and return.

-Verification and Employer Approval: Workride reviews the signed documents and processes them with your employer for final approval.
+Verification and Employer Approval: Workride reviews the signed documents and processes them with your employer for final approval and payment.

-Pick Up Confirmation: Once approved, Workride issues a pick-up confirmation code.
+Pick Up Confirmation: Once approved and payment is received, Workride issues a pick-up confirmation code.

-Notification from Store: Wait for the store’s call to confirm your ride is ready for collection, or give them a call to ask when you could expect this ride to be ready.
+Notification from Store: Wait for the store to confirm your ride is ready for collection, or give them a call to ask when you could expect this ride to be ready.

 Collection: Present your pick-up code at the store to collect your new ride.